"Auto racing, bull fighting, and mountain climbing are

 + + + + + + + + + + + + + + +

-personal climbing reports on some recent pursuits:
+Below are personal climbing reports on some recent pursuits:

 The big question that arises for those planning glacier climbs is whether to go with a guide or not.
 Certainly if an individual has no experience with climbing on glaciers, formal class work is required.
 In 1996, my wife Katy, our friend Abner and myself enrolled in Rainier Mountaineering's one-day basic glacier course, then proceed to climb Rainier with them over the next two days.
 (You can learn more about our experience with RMI by clicking on the Rainier link below, as well as digests of other substantial climbs we've attempted.)